MendelDamian/2048-Game/README.md

 - Sounds
 - Animations
 - Lose Screen
+- File with current settings and default settings

 ## Important
 If any problems with font I recommend to install the [Clear Sans font](https://01.org/clear-sans)